The Best Gun Belt

 After 20 hours of research and actively testing 15 gun belts over 4 months we have decided that the Daltech Force Bullbelt Steel Core is the best gun belt to securely support your holster.
 It will carry all your tactical gear and holster without any sagging or stretching and looks like a real belt with a top quality finish.

-The fact you get a 100 year warranty with this belt should tell you it's not your average belt.
-The Hanks steel core belt is great if you have a heavy gun and tactical gear, the inner spring steel insert makes all the difference.
-Running a SUV over the belt will not even cause it to sag or bend, it's just about indestructible and will handle anything you want to mount onto the belt.
-At 20oz it is the heaviest belt and one of the thickest belts on the market.
+They claim this is the toughest gun belt on Amazon.
+The Ultimate steel core belt lives up to it's name and is great if you have a heavy gun and tactical gear, the inner spring steel insert makes all the difference.
+It's just about indestructible and will handle anything you want to mount onto the belt.
 I found I could wear this belt a bit looser than regular belts which made it considerably more comfortable.

 For those that want a belt without an insert then this is the one to get.
-Double leather with double stitching gives this belt a classy look that is wearable anywhere.
+Bull hide leather with quality stitching gives this belt a classic rugged style that is wearable anywhere.
 Without the insert this belt will conform to your body shape once worn in.
-Handmade in the USA from top quality bridle leather in four different colors.
-The Hanks Premier gun belt has all the options we expect in a good gun belt, changeable buckle with Chicago screws and both layers of leather wrap around the buckle.
-At $135 it's more expensive than other belts we have looked at but you get what you pay for and this belt is worth every dollar.
+Handmade in the USA from top quality bull hide leather in two different colors.
+The Double Tap Gun Belt has all the options we expect in a good gun belt, changeable buckle with Chicago screws and a lifetime warranty.

 Everything we recommend

 How we picked